Anjolaanuoluwapo101/Easy-Seeder/README.md

 -Can definitely support more RDBMS due to it flexibity just contact me.

 -INSTALLATION AND CONFIGURATION:
--Simply git clone this repo.
+-Simply git clone this repo. \n
 -After that require the index.php file from your project.
 (that's require "path/to/seeder/index.php")
 -Next step is to set up the .env file